ArvApu/automatic-jira-worklogger/README.md

 work logs are not in Jira but in Tempo and this program adds work logs using Jira (through issue), so I think they have to sync to display changes.
 You could probably ask: "Why not just push straight to tempo?", well I can't get access to Tempo API...
 So if anybody can access Tempo API using Atlassian API token, please fix this.

+## TODO:

+1. Check if work logs already exists for given day configurations, if they do exists just output warning and do nothing
+2. Take all meetings from calendar and put them automatically to configuration
+3. Load configurations and Credentials separately (optional)
+4. Use DI in project's codebase